 Once the site has shown up, check to make sure the area that you would like to capture is within the white boundary.
-Then, click the blue “Okay” button.
+If it isn’t, you can change the default boundary or create your own boundary.
+When you are happy with the boundary, click the blue “Okay” button.

-Once you have clicked the plus button, a screen with the option to customize the contours will appear.
+A screen with the option to customize the contours will appear.
 Here, you can choose between a Smooth, Detailed and Custom contour data upload.
-Smooth is the default due to its ability to generate smooth contours, and it will be used for this explanation.
+This allows you to pick how detailed and at what interval your contour lines will appear.
+Smooth is the default and will be used for this explanation.
 Click the “Generate” button to generate the contour data.

 Once this is done, the progress will be shown in the upper hand corner.
 To view a more detailed version you can click on the button.